IMSoley/ColorMe/README.md

 # ColorMe
-Python 3 colored output, Simple script to color your python output in your projects, this script supports in all OS, I tested this in **Windows**, **Linux**
+Python 3 colored output, Simple script to color your python output in your projects, this script supports in all OS, I tested this on **Windows**, **Linux**

 ### Usages
 copy this repo and put **pycolor.py** file in your project folder(current working directory) then